mmoreram/GearmanBundle/README.md

             # If annotations defined, will be overwritten
             # If empty, 0 is defined by default
             iterations: 150

+            # execute callbacks after operations using Kernel events
+            callbacks: true

+            # Prefix in all jobs
+            # If empty name will not be modified
+            # Useful for rename jobs in different environments
+            job_prefix: null

         # Server list where workers and clients will connect to
         # Each server must contain host and port